Circular motion analogue Unruh effect in a $2+1$ thermal bath: Robbing from the rich and giving to the poor: Introduction

 Phenomena similar to the Unruh effect exist also for non-linear uniform motion \cite{Letaw,Korsbakken:2004bv,Good:2020hav}, including uniform circular motion \cite{LetawPfautsch,Takagi,Doukas:2010wt,JIN201497,Jin:2014spa}.
 Experimental interest in the circular motion Unruh effect has a long standing \cite{BellLeinaas,Bell:1986ir,Costa:1994yx,Guimaraes:1998jf,Leinaas:1998tu,Unruh:1998gq,Lochan:2019osm}, in which a new angle was opened by recent proposals \cite{BEC1,Marino:2020uqj,Gooding,Bunney:2023ude} to utilise the analogue spacetime that occurs in nonrelativistic laboratory systems \cite{Unruh1981,Liberati,HeliumUniverse}.

 In analogue spacetime, circular motion enjoys two main advantages over linear acceleration.
 First, the experiment can remain within a finite-size laboratory for an arbitrarily long interaction time.
 Second, the time dilation Lorentz factor between the laboratory and the accelerated worldline remains constant in time: this allows the inclusion of the time dilation gamma-factor by appropriately scaling the energies in the theoretical analysis of the experiment, without the need to engineer a time-dependent energy scaling in a condensed matter system.
-Notwithstanding these advantages, a complication in circular motion is that the linear acceleration Unruh temperature formula is no longer directly applicable, and the effective temperature involves also dependency on the orbital speed and the excitation energy.
+Notwithstanding these advantages, a complication in circular motion is that the linear acceleration Unruh temperature formula is no longer directly applicable, and the effective temperature, operationally defined in terms of excitation and de-excitation probabilities in the accelerating system, involves also dependency on the orbital speed and the excitation energy.
+The underlying reason for this is that the circular motion effect does not admit a description in terms of a genuine thermal equilibrium state adapted to the motion, but has instead a physical interpretation in terms of synchrotron radiation, as reviewed in~\cite{Fulling:2014}.
 A detailed comparison of the linear and circular acceleration Unruh temperatures in $2+1$ and $3+1$ spacetime dimensions is given in \cite{Biermann}.
 Related earlier analyses are given in \cite{Good:2020hav,Takagi,Costa:1994yx,Guimaraes:1998jf,Unruh:1998gq,Muller:1995vk,Hodgkinson}.

 In the conventional setting of the Unruh effect, the ambient quantum field is prepared in its Minkowski vacuum, with zero temperature --- an idealisation that no experimental test of the effect would be able to completely mimic.
 The purpose of this paper is to address the circular motion Unruh effect when the ambient quantum field is prepared in a thermal state, with a positive ambient temperature.
 Related earlier analyses are given in \cite{Costa:1994yx,Guimaraes:1998jf,Hodgkinson,Barman:2022utm}.